 Students are expected to attend all scheduled classes.
 In many classes and laboratories active student participation or performance is an essential part of the learning experience and absences may negatively affect the course grade.
 Each academic department or instructor will set a class attendance policy and feature it prominently in syllabi.
-Having informed the students of particular attendance requirements, the instructor should refer students with unsatisfactory attendance records to the Learning Commons through Advise, which can be accessed through Self Service in MyQ.
+Having informed the students of particular attendance requirements, the instructor should refer students with unsatisfactory attendance records to the Learning Commons.
 Faculty members are reminded that the Early Warning policy of the university defines specific referral polices for attendance in 100-level courses.

 Occasionally, students participating in intercollegiate athletics will be absent from classes because of scheduled athletic contests.
 It is the responsibility of those students to notify their instructors in advance of anticipated absences.
 If they give such advance notice to their instructors, they will be given the opportunity to make up any requirements for the courses.